unicode-org/icu/docs/userguide/icu_data/buildtool.md

 By default, the unihan version is used.
 The unihan version of the data file is much larger than that for implicithan, so if you need collation but also small data, then you may want to select the implicithan version.
-To use the implicithan version, pass the following command line argument to buildtool:
+To use the implicithan version, put the following setting in your *filters.json* file:

-    --collation_ucadata=implicithan
+    {

-To pass this argument when using configure/make or Windows makedata.mak, set it in the `ICU_DATA_BUILDTOOL_OPTS` environment variable:
+      "collationUCAData": "implicithan"

-    ICU_DATA_BUILDTOOL_OPTS="--collation_ucadata=implicithan"
+    }

 ### File Substitution